Launching mobile-first apps during the Yahoo revamp

 Context

-Strategic Importance & Leadership Scope:
+Leadership & Scope:

 Impact

-Directed the end-to-end redesign and launch strategy, ensuring alignment with core user expectations.
+1. Directed the end-to-end redesign and launch strategy, ensuring alignment with core user expectations.

 Difficulty

-The Mobile Mandate: The primary goal was to make established applications mobile-first and launch new communication products, including the ambitious Yahoo Livetext, to increase satisfaction among a younger user base.
+• The Mobile Mandate: The primary goal was to make established applications mobile-first.

-Legacy Burden: The applications were redesigned to replace the iconic, but aging, Yahoo Messenger on Android and iOS.
-This created a high-stakes design problem: how to create a new experience that was both competent against market leaders and respectful of the mental model of long-time users.
+• Legacy Burden: The applications were redesigned to replace the iconic, but aging, Yahoo Messenger on Android and iOS and needed a precise understanding of the mental model of long-time users.

-Innovation Risk: Launching a new product like Livetext required extensive research to predict user reactions to novel features and define the most effective methods for communicating the core value proposition to new users.
+• Innovation Risk: Launching a new product like Livetext required extensive research to predict user reactions to novel features and define the most effective methods for communicating the core value proposition to new users.

 Method

-Foundational Strategy & Early Stage Involvement: Led the research strategy for the entire communication product suite, ensuring that user needs were the basis for all product and design decisions regarding the new Yahoo Messenger and the new Livetext app.
+• Foundational Strategy & Early Stage Involvement: Led the research strategy for the entire communication product suite, ensuring that user needs were the basis for all product and design decisions regarding the new Yahoo Messenger and the new Livetext app.

-Mental Model & Perception Testing:
+• Mental Model & Perception Testing:

-Iterative & Cyclic Testing: Established a cyclic process of iterative testing of low and high-fidelity prototypes.
+• Iterative & Cyclic Testing: Established a cyclic process of iterative testing of low and high-fidelity prototypes.
 This allowed the UXR function to move at the speed of Design and Product Sprints, continuously refining minor iterations based on immediate feedback.

-Paired Testing: Employed methods like paired testing to capture the collaborative and contextual nature of messaging, which is difficult to replicate in standard lab environments.
+• Paired Testing: Employed methods like paired testing to capture the collaborative and contextual nature of messaging, which is difficult to replicate in standard lab environments.

-Market Intelligence & Competitive Positioning:
+• Market Intelligence & Competitive Positioning:

-Comprehensive Competitive Analysis: Developed a Competitive Map to position the new products against industry leaders, using a SWOT Analysis to clearly articulate the strengths, weaknesses, threats, and market opportunities for the new Yahoo messaging product suite.
+• Comprehensive Competitive Analysis: Developed a Competitive Map to position the new products against industry leaders, using a SWOT Analysis to clearly articulate the strengths, weaknesses, threats, and market opportunities for the new Yahoo messaging product suite.

-First Impression Studies: Designed bespoke studies to capture unbiased first impressions of the new product concepts (like Livetext) to inform initial marketing and feature communication.
+• First Impression Studies: Designed bespoke studies to capture unbiased first impressions of the new product concepts (like Livetext) to inform initial marketing and feature communication.

-Heuristic & Usability Audit: Conducted Heuristic Evaluations and usability studies to provide immediate, actionable feedback on UI elements and ensure adherence to best practices.
+• Heuristic & Usability Audit: Conducted Heuristic Evaluations and usability studies to provide immediate, actionable feedback on UI elements and ensure adherence to best practices.

 Make it stand out